 For more information, including how to rename an object, see the object naming guidelines.

-An object's data component is completely opaque to Google Cloud Storage.
-It is just a chunk of data to Google Cloud Storage.
+An object's data component is completely opaque to Cloud Storage.
+It is just a chunk of data to Cloud Storage.

-There is no limit to how quickly you can create or update different objects
+There is no limit to how frequently you can create or update different objects

 in a bucket.
 However, a single particular object can only be updated or